Phala-Network/phala-wiki-next/content/en-us/mine/solo/2-0-solo-mining.md

 ```bash
 sudo phala update headers
 ```
-It may take some time to update headers, after the update, the installion is finished.
+It may take some time to update headers, after the update, the installation is finished.